clunion/shardoverse/README.md

 ### Add several necessary development tools
     pacman -S base-devel
     pacman -S msys2-devel

-### Install git for Msys2
-as described in 9 steps at: [`git: Install-inside-MSYS2-proper`](https://github.com/git-for-windows/git/wiki/Install-inside-MSYS2-proper)

-#### In short:
-- Edit the pacman configuration file of Msys2: /etc/**pacman.conf** (probably in windows to be found at C:\msys64\etc\pacman.conf)
-- add the git-for-windows-**mingw32** for mingw64 in the strangely twisted way described there
-- add and accept their **signing-keys**
-- sync the new repository via ```pacman -Syyuu```
-- update Msys2 repeatedly by using ```pacman -Suu``` until there is nothing more to update
-- install git via:
-    ```pacman -S mingw-w64-x86_64-{git,git-doc-html,git-doc-man,curl} git-extra```

-### Also add ssh-pageant:
-This is necessary to get the automated/transparent SSH-Key login to GitHub working.
-(It may additionally need a running Putty-Pageant, Keepass-KeeAgent or other SSH-agent, see further below)

-    pacman -S ssh-pageant

-Then set it up as described here: [`ssh-pageant`](https://github.com/cuviper/ssh-pageant)

-Make sure to use the same Socket-File in the setup of ssh-pageant (within the Msys2-Shell)
-and in the configuration of Pageant/KeeAgent (outside the Msys2-Shell, that is: in the Windows environment).

-Here, a file with Path and name like this is used:

-    /e/Temp/msys_cyglockfile

-Currently, the variant using the cygwin compatible socket seems to work with Msys2.
-If not, try the other (msysgit) variant.
-File path and name used in KeeAgent:

-    E:\Temp\msys_cyglockfile

 ### Just for fun, we'll not really need this:
     pacman -S mingw-w64-x86_64-vulkan-devel